 If you’re concerned that you may be approaching your own tax limits, then please speak to your employer or get independent financial advice.

 Once your severance is finalised all payments into your pension will stop.
-You then have three main options for what to do with the pot you’ve already built up.
+You then have three main options for what to do with the benefits you’ve already built up.
 These are:

 The benefits you have now will be kept safe until you’re ready to claim them.
 If you’re a defined benefit member, then your benefits will also increase every April.
 This increase is typically in line with the Consumer Prices Index (CPI).
 If you are a defined contribution member, or if you have BRASS or AVC Extra funds, these will increase (or potentially decrease) in line with the investment returns achieved on your funds.

-If you are currently entitled to Schedule 8 early retirement factors on any of your benefit entitlement on retirement from active service, then these factors would no longer be available as a preserved member.
+If you are currently entitled to favourable early retirement factors on any of your benefit entitlement on retirement from active service, then these factors would no longer be available as a preserved member.

 Take early retirement (if applicable)